winitzki/scall/tutorial/programming_dhall.md

 The Church-Yoneda identity is useful for proving certain properties of Church-encoded types.
 In the next subsection, we will use that identity to prove the Church encoding formula for mutually recursive types.

-A proof of the Church-Yoneda identity must use the relational naturality law.
+Here is a proof of the Church-Yoneda identity that uses the relational naturality law.

 TODO